 At the same time, experience shows that a secure knowledge of scale and key are fundamental to musical nourishment and growth, and that arpeggios and broken chords provide a foundation for harmonic understanding as much as they do for technical development.

 And it is easily observed that without cumulative development and ongoing reinforcement, scales rarely “stick” during the crucial intermediate phase.
-That’s why ABRSM’s long-established commitment to assessing all keys at Grade 5 is such an important watershed moment in any pianist’s development.
+That’s why ABRSM’s long-established and globally respected commitment to assessing all keys at Grade 5 was such an important watershed moment in any pianist’s development.

 More Information & Advice: Why Bother with Scales